-25. Cash Flow Information
+21. Cash Flow Information

-(a) Reconciliation of cash and cash equivalents
+Reconciliation of cash and cash equivalents

-For the purposes of this Cash Flow Statement, cash and cash equivalents includes:
+For the purposes of this Statement of cash flows a, cash and cash equivalents include:

-- i) cash on hand, cash at banks and cash in at call deposits with banks or financial institutions, net of bank overdrafts; and - ii) Investment in money market instruments maturing within less than 3 months.
+- (a) cash on hand, cash at banks and cash in at call deposits with banks or financial institutions, net of bank overdrafts; and - (b) Investment in money market instruments maturing within less than 3 months.